 |New York State Department of Environmental Conservation proposes to change the fall turkey season from 4 weeks to 2 weeks in length.
 And bag limits from 2 to 1 birds.
 They are receiving comments through June 29, 2015.
 Send an email for sample letter.
 Comment on the Proposed Rulemaking Part 1, Section 1.40 - Hunting Wild Turkey Send your comments to: WildlifeRegs@dec.ny.gov|

-dog in the fall or winter seasons.
-But there'll be no fall
+fall or winter seasons.
+But there'll be no fall or winter turkey

 "The North Carolina Wildlife Commission has decided after just six years to end the winter turkey season despite biologists’ opinions.
 The main reason stated for the cancellation was that certain counties in the winter season were experiencing lower spring gobbler harvests.
 North Carolina’s wildlife biologist, Mike Seamster has made comments to contradict the Commission’s decision.

 Blaming the winter season for low spring harvest numbers seems wrong for many reasons.
 First the winter harvest report in North Carolina indicates that very few turkeys are being harvested.
 In the six years where the season has been in place, never have more than 200 turkeys been reported.
 The number of winter turkeys harvested has never been more than one eighth of the spring harvest numbers.
 And the number of hunters who actually pursued winter turkeys has been very low.
 The harvest numbers reflect hunter participation in each county, rather than turkey populations in respective counties, according to Mike Seamster, the Wildlife Commission’s upland game bird biologist.